ngroegli/hacky-easter-2024/Level 5 - Cinque ✋/gge_desrever/README.md

 # Solution
 Based from the challenge text and the file name, everything is reversed and has to be reversed back to the flag.png.

 The main question is, what reversing is required.
-So after trying different approaches, I cam to the idea to just read the bits in reverse.
+So after trying different approaches, I came to the idea to just read the bits in reverse.
 For doing that, I generated a script:

 [solver.py](solver.py)